 Let’s assume that you have to administer over 100 databases that are stored on multiple servers.
 How can you make sure that every backup job is done as scheduled?

-It’s really difficult and very inconvenient to check computers one by one.
+It’s really difficult and very inconvenient to check servers one by one.
 In this case, the best way is to use an online service, such as SqlBak.
 With SqlBak, you will be able to manage multiple SQL backups from a single station.

-Copy it and insert into SqlBak App:
+and paste it into SqlBak App:

 Here is what you’ll see there:

 - SERVER – a name of a connected server, you can name them as you wish

 - JOB – a list of your backup and maintenance jobs related to this server

 - LAST RUN – a time when the job was run last time

 - NEXT START – a time when the job should be run according to the schedule

 - LAST 2 WEEKS – a short report of your job for the last 2 weeks